Graham Thorpe: 1997

 At the end of the Zimbabwe tour in 1996–97, England travelled on to New Zealand.
-In the first Test at Auckland, Thorpe was struck by a bouncer from Chris Cairns and been at fault for a run out of John Crawley before going on to make 119, ending his wait for a third Test century.
+In the first Test at Auckland, Thorpe was struck by a bouncer from Chris Cairns and had been at fault for a run out of John Crawley before going on to make 119, ending his wait for a third Test century.
 He made it consecutive hundreds at Wellington as he scored 108, sharing century partnerships with Nasser Hussain and Crawley in the process.

 Australia toured England in 1997 and ahead of the Ashes played three ODIs.
 England won all three matches with six wickets being the margin of victory on each occasion, Thorpe was unbeaten in the first and third match run chases with scores of 75 and 45.

 The first Test of the Ashes took place at Edgbaston, England dismissed Australia for 118 and were 50/3 in reply when Thorpe joined Hussain at the crease.
 The pair batted through to the close adding 150 in 169 minutes with Wisden stating that Thorpe's "cutting and sweeping of Warne were crucial in seizing the initiative".
 On the second morning Thorpe reached his third Test century in four Tests as the stand contributed a further 135 in the pre-lunch session.
 He was dismissed to Glenn McGrath's first ball after lunch for 138, a Test best score at the time.
 The partnership of 288 with Hussain was the highest for England against Australia for the fourth wicket.
 England won the match by nine wickets but Australia fought back by dismissing England for 77 in the drawn second Test and winning the third comfortably.